neubot/neubot/doc/neubot.1.rst

 using the lowest bitrate representation.
 During the download of the first segment, the client calculates the estimated available bandwidth of the downloaded segment by dividing the size of such segment (in kbit) by the download time (in seconds).
-If the download lasted less than two seconds, the client requests a bigger next segment; otherwise, if the download lasted more than two seconds, the client requests a smaller next segment.
+Next, the Dashtest requests the next segment using, in the common case, the representation rate that is closer to the download speed of the current segment.
 This process is, of course, repeated for all subsequent segments, thereby adapting the requested bitrate representation to the download speed.

 SUBCOMMANDS